input-output-hk/implementation-decisions/text/0000-address.md

 * First byte contains the discrimination information (1 bit) and the kind of address (7 bits).
   The discriminant being the most significant bit.
-* Remaining bytes contains a kind specific encoding describe after.
+* Remaining bytes contains a kind specific encoding described after.

-2 kind of address are currently supported:
+2 kinds of address are currently supported:

 * Single: Just a (spending) public key using the ED25519 algorithm
 * Group: Same as single, but with a added (staking/group) public key